 'In challenging times, we crave warm tones that will enrich our homes and create cozy sanctuaries away from the outside world.
 Luxurious colors like red can be added to the most neutral of palettes by using them in the rooms we use at the end of the day, when we most want to relax and be comforted.'

-According to Natasha Bradley, Lick Home Colour and Interiors Expert: 'Wehas seen a huge trend in colors that make your bedroom a calm and comforting space that you can come to after the working day.
-As more people look to finding a balance between work and home life.
+Natasha Bradley, Lick Home color and interiors expert also says, 'we have seen a huge trend in colors that make your bedroom a calm and comforting space that you can come to after the working day.
+As more people look to finding a balance between work and home life.'

-Grey is still an incredibly popular color, but we as we spend more and more time in our home, we have started experimenting with warmer neutrals, especially in the bedroom.
+Gray bedroom ideas are still incredibly popular, but as we spend more and more time in our home, we have started experimenting with warmer neutrals, especially in the bedroom.